Welcome to Bermuda!

 There is some poverty.
 Some Bermudians are less affluent than others, mostly those who cannot make ends meet, including many single parent families and those who have a permanent disability of one kind which overseas would give them some disability allowance and other concessions but which in Bermuda do not.
 Some Government financial assistance, via the Ministry of Health and Social Services, is given to Bermudians only who are pensioners, or not pensioned by former long term employers, who don't own and have to pay to rent a home and don't have a job or any private income and have virtually no savings; or are qualifying single parent families; or certain others (on a discretionary basis) who are permanently mentally or physically handicapped; and certain able-bodied but unemployed or under-employed individuals not earning sufficient income to live on; and those who are born locally or overseas and are twins or triplets or higher.
 There is also a housing allowance program for Bermudians only with temporary rent payment difficulties because 99 percent of all Bermuda properties are hugely over-priced to rent or buy.

-In July 2008 Government has released its long-awaited low income study, 'Low Income Thresholds for Bermuda Households in Need' which pitches the poverty line at incomes of less than $27,000 per annum for a single person and $76,000 for a two-parent family with two children under 16.
-The study found 11 percent of households fell below the new threshold, which equates to 3,050 homes.
-It contrasts with Census 2000 figures which showed 30 percent of households fell in the poor or near poor category.
+In the last reported (some years ago) Bermuda Government low income study, 'Low Income Thresholds for Bermuda Households in Need' which pitches the poverty line at incomes of less than $27,000 per annum for a single person and $76,000 for a two-parent family with two children under 16.
+(It also shows the huge difference in the cost of living between Bermuda and the USA, see figures below) The study found 11 percent of households fell below the new threshold, which equates to 3,050 homes.
 The study found that the highest incidence of low income households occurred for single and two parent households with young children and in elderly adult households.
 The Department of Statistics spent just under two years researching poverty and low income models from different countries, getting feedback from local groups and consulting with international academia and organizations.

-Compare the Bermuda 2008 (latest available) poverty line figures with the United States' Government's 2010 figures:
+Compare the Bermuda latest available) poverty line figures with the United States' Government's 2013 figures:

 48 Contiguous States and the District of Columbia